⚡ Includes free monthly car cost calculator

 These figures don't include the cost of buying the car or any finance payments.
 They're just the costs of keeping it on the road.
 If you're paying for a car on finance, you'll need to add those monthly payments on top.
 Your actual mileage plays a big part too - check out our average mileage guide if you're not sure how you compare.

 1. Compare your insurance every year.
-Your renewal quote is rarely the cheapest.
-Comparing quotes could save you hundreds.
+Your renewal quote is rarely the best deal available.
+Shopping around could save you hundreds - our guide to lowering your premium explains how.

 2. Fill up at supermarkets.
 They're usually 3-5p cheaper per litre than branded stations.
 Over a year, that's a worthwhile saving.